-When the LAT function is enabled, the "LAT" timer is used to set a time interval during which the motor is permitted to accelerate a high-inertia load, which is longer than the locked-rotor time.
+Then the timer "LAT Timer" defines a time interval during which the motor is permitted to accelerate a high-inertia load, which is longer than the locked-rotor time.
 This function can be (and usually should be) set to "inactive".
 If the thermal-model accumulator bucket fills to 100% during the long acceleration time, it is limited to that value and the thermal trip is held off until the LAT timer expires.
 By then, the thermal bucket level must have decreased (thermal model cooled) below 100% or the motor trips.

-The LAT function should be used but not limited only on motors with a zero-speed switch (a normally-closed contact that opens when the motor actually begins to spin).
+The LAT function should be used but not limited only on motors with a zero-speed switch (a normally-closed contact that opens when the motor actually begins to spin, see \$\bullet\$ "5.2.1.3 Zero Speed Switch (ZSS ON or OFF)").
 Connect the zero-speed switch contact to one of the protective device Digital Inputs.
 The Zero-Speed Switch function must be enabled (ZSS ON).
 The protective device requires the zero-speed switch to open within LRT/2 (one-half of locked-rotor time) after a start, or the motor is tripped by the ZSS function.
 This protects a completely stalled motor from being damaged when the LAT timer blocks the locked-rotor thermal trip.